Match ends, Everton 3, Burnley 1.

 Second Half ends, Everton 3, Burnley 1.

 Attempt missed.
-Ross Barkley (Everton) right footed shot from outside the box is high and wide to the right.
+André Gomes (Everton) right footed shot from the centre of the box is close, but misses to the right.